AlbertGithot/Qwen3.5-Uncensored-But-On-TG-Bot/README.md

-# 🤖 Qwen3.5 Uncensored Telegram Bot
+# A bridge between a local AI model and a Telegram bot.

 Telegram bot for local GGUF models on top of `llama.cpp`.